CSISdefense/Fixed-price/Contract_Competition.md

 ###IsSomeCompetition
 Is Some Competition is a binary variable, true if competitive procedures were used, false if they were not.
 Unlabeled cases are classified as NAs.

-* UnmodifiedIsSomeCompetition is the classification given by the first record for the contract (33.49% missing data).
+* Comp is the classification given by the first record for the contract (0.00% missing data).
 * IsSomeCompetition is a classification for the entirity of the contract  (3.78% missing data).
   1. A contract which is sometimes classified as competed and never classified as uncompeted is categorized as competed.
   2. A contract which is sometimes classified as uncompeted and never classified as competed is categorized as uncompeted.